mulholo/dot-files/README.md

 # Dot Files and Configuration

-This is where I save all my settings and config information for my computers.
+Config for my computer.

 ## How the dot-files system works

 This directory uses a combination of GNU `stow` to position config in the `$HOME` directory ([explanation here](https://github.com/alexpearce/dotfiles)) and `$XDG_CONFIG_HOME` (set in `.zshrc`).

 ## Usage

-- [ ] Clone
+1. Clone the repository, paying attention to exact ".dot-files" naming.

   ```bash
   $ cd
   $ git clone https://github.com/mulholio/dot-files .dot-files
   ```

-- [ ] Install script
+2. Run the install script

   ```bash
   $ ./install.sh